6degrees/www.fisique.co/README.md

-# Fisique.co HTML
+# Fisique.co WordPress

 Fisique is a female fitness studio in Khobar.
-This repository contains html files for the website for development use only.
+This repository contains modified html files for the website for production use.

 ## Usage